 Some people are calling these ideas for “spirit week” . . . but let’s face it, that was a lot to remember even when our kids were leaving our homes to go to school!
 Let’s not add more work for ourselves.
 What these theme nights do is give us something to plan our days around.
 It gives us a fresh start and ways to reinvent fun in our houses!

-I am blown away by my friend Debbie and her family, so I asked her to outline what they have been doing each day.
+I am blown away by Debbie and her family, so I asked her to outline what they have been doing each day.
 Their themes are not only creative, but fully immersive.
 There are plenty of ideas in here for each theme, so you can pick and choose, go all in, or be inspired to lean into your family’s own interests.

 Kidlist welcomes Debbie Pawlowski, mother of two and Western Springs resident, as a guest contributor!